-To get divorced in Russia, you’ll need to prove the marriage has broken down irretrievably and that it’s no longer possible for the couple to live together any longer.
+To divorce in Russia, you must prove the marriage broke down irretrievably and that it’s no longer possible for the couple to live together any longer.

-While this is the only official ground for divorce in Russia – it is sufficiently broad enough to cover a range of issues.
+While this is the only official ground for divorce in Russia, it’s broad enough to cover a range of issues.